-When the new Elizabeth line station at Custom House opens in 2018 it will reduce journey times, increase choice and create new transport links.
+The new Elizabeth line station at Custom House will reduce journey times, increase choice and create new transport links.

 The station design creates a distinct presence and welcoming civic building for local people, regional and international visitors.